Morgan Sindall CEO steps down after profit warning

 Executive chairman John Morgan will return to the position of CEO as part of a boardroom reshuffle that will see senior independent director Adrian Martin become non-executive chairman.

-Morgan Sindall also said on Tuesday it was facing a 10 million pound restructuring charge this year, including office closures and a redundancy programme as it aims to make 55 million pounds of annualised savings over the three-year period to the end of 2012.
+Morgan Sindall also said on Tuesday it was facing a 10 million pound ($16 million) restructuring charge this year, including office closures and a redundancy programme as it aims to make 55 million pounds annual savings.

 Market deterioration had hit the short-term outlook into 2013, and the company is continuing to be highly selective when bidding for new work, it said.